OpenBB-finance/OpenBB/website/content/terminal/reference/forex/ta/cci.md

 ---
 title: cci
-description: A detailed guide on the CCI or Commodity Channel Index, its usage, parameters and its role in detecting market trends and facilitating price correction.
+description: "A detailed guide on the CCI or Commodity Channel Index, its usage, parameters" and its role in detecting market trends and facilitating price correction.
 keywords:
 - CCI